 Former couple jailed for ‘brutal and cold-blooded’ murder of electrician

-Rachel Fulstow and Michael Hillier were found guilty of the murder of Liam Smith in Wigan last November.
+Rachel Fulstow and Michael Hillier were found guilty of the murder of Liam Smith in Wigan.

 A former couple who plotted the “brutal and cold-blooded murder” of an electrician have been jailed.